Disappearing into the Emptiness of Each Moment: Colorado, Part 3

 Part 1 of my Colorado journey can be found here: Soaring Fearlessly in Freedom

-Parts 2, 3, and 4 have been left behind for now.
+Part 2 has been left behind for now.

 because i cannot read or write one thing at a time, here are also Books i am in the Midst of Reading that i have to Leave Behind: